 The simmering processes infuses THC and other cannabis compounds into your into your butter.
 However, if you want to have a great-tasting butter, you’ll need to take out all of the excess plant material.
 You can strain cannabutter in just two easy steps:

 You can also strain cannabutter using several layers of cheesecloth.
 Simply pour your butter mixture over your cheesecloth and into an appropriate container.
 Once the butter is separated from the plant material, you can gather the cheesecloth and squeeze gently to remove additional butter.
 Fair warning: it’s best to use gloves for this process.
 The butter will be hot!

 Who wouldn’t want to be rewarded with some ready-made infused butter after a long day?
 The slow cooker method is one of the easiest ways to make cannabutter.
-This method is also one of the best for preventing scorching, which can run the flavor of stove top varieties.
-Unlike stove top cannabutter methods, this slow cooker recipe uses water to prevent the butter from drying out and to prevent it from burning during the infusion process.
-To make your cannabutter in a slow cooker, collect the same ingredients as listed above.
-However, instead of a saucepan, you’ll need a few different tools.
-Materials
+This method is also one of the best for preventing scorching, which can ruin the flavor of stovetop varieties.
+Unlike stovetop cannabutter methods, this slow cooker recipe uses water to prevent the butter from drying out and to prevent it from burning during the infusion process.
+To make your cannabutter in a slow cooker, collect the same ingredients listed above.
+However, you’ll need a few different tools instead of a saucepan.

 If you grow your own cannabis, chances are you have a lot of extra trim laying around.
 Don’t let it go to waste!
 It’s easy to turn compost into edible riches with cannabutter.
 The method is simple.
 Follow the same instructions as listed in the above Fast Cannabutter recipe, with a few tweaks.
 Here’s what to do differently: